Kyleleesang/WardenEternal/README.md

-# Sample Hardhat Project
+# Sample Hardhat Solidity Vault Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic Hardhat use case. the network is currently set for the sepolia testnet so make sure you have testnet eth to call certain functions.It comes with a sample vault contract for this you need: npm install npx hardhat test and Enjoy

-Try running some of the following tasks:

 ```shell
 npx hardhat help